This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 How long does this keep after preparation?

-Wrapped on the counter, the bread will stay fresh for three to four days.
-In the freezer, the bread will keep fresh for three months.
+In the fridge, the bread will stay fresh for 3-4 days.
+In the freezer, the bread will keep fresh for 2-3 months.

 Slice of chocolate chip banana bread resting against the rest of a loaf of bread with slice in front.